italiangrid/voms-clients/README.md

 ### Credentials

-While user credentials may be put anywhere, and then their location passed to voms-proxy-init via the appropriate options, there are obviously default values.
 User credentials typically live in the

   $HOME/.globus

 directory.

 PKCS12 and PEM X.509 credentials are both supported.
 For PKCS12 the credential file should be
 named:

   $HOME/.globus/usercred.p12

 PEM credential files should be named:

   $HOME/.globus/usercert.pem
   $HOME/.globus/userkey.pem

 In case both PEM and PKCS12 formats are present, PEM takes precedence.

 Please setup your user credentials so that the private key is only readable by the user owning the credentials (i.e., unix mode 0400).